 This page explains how regional clusters work.
 To learn how to create a regional cluster, refer to Creating a Cluster.

 By default, a cluster creates its cluster master and its nodes in a single compute zone that you specify at the time of creation.
-You can improve your clusters' availability and resilience by creating regional clusters.
+You can improve availability and resilience of your clusters by creating regional clusters.

-A regional cluster provides a single static endpoint for the entire cluster, providing you with the ability to access the cluster's control plane regardless of any outage or downtime in an individual zone.
+A regional cluster provides a single static endpoint for the entire cluster and spreads your cluster's pods across multiple zones of a given region.
+This allows you to access the cluster's control plane even during an outage or downtime involving one or more (but not all) individual zones.

 - For regional clusters that run